MarcoDaniels/environment-decoder/README.md

 ## Usage

-With `environment-decoder` you define a decoder for your environment variable names, and their corresponded types.

-### Add it to your project
+Add it to your project

 ```
 yarn add environment-decoder